brownnicholasj/readme_generator/README.md

 ## Usage
-start a readme

 ## License
-This project is licensed under the MIT license.
+This project is licensed under the Apache license.

 ## Contributing
-A thanks to the following contributors to this project: Nic Brown
+A thanks to the following contributors to this project:

 ## Test